das-developers/dasFlex/docs/CmdTemplates.md

 # dasFlex command templates

-The most important job of the dasflex server is to convert URLs into data streams.
-Since actual data file reading is handled by sub-programs, the means URLs must be converted to command pipe lines.
+The most important job of the dasFlex server is to convert URLs into data streams.
+Since actual data file reading is handled by sub-programs, this means URLs must be converted to command pipe lines.
 ```
         +----------+                      +-------+